-Frolicking through flower fields, sipping local wines and hiking mountains are only a handful of the best things to do in Fredericksburg, TX.
+Frolicking through flower fields, sipping local wines, and hiking mountains are only a handful of the best things to do in Fredericksburg, TX.
 With the stunning scenery of Texas Hill Country as a backdrop, this home base for sophisticated adult outings is a wanderlust-filled dream and an ideal addition to any Texas road trip itinerary.

-Fredericksburg is a charming historic town, settled by German immigrants back in 1846.
+Fredericksburg is a charming historic town settled by German immigrants back in 1846.
 Even the tourism in the area remains true to its roots with top tourist attractions such as historical museums, monuments, and pioneer villages at the forefront of every bucket list.

-Best places to visit in Fredericksburg, TX
+Must-see places to visit in Fredericksburg, TX

 National Museum of the Pacific War

 All history buffs need to make time to visit the National Museum of the Pacific War during their trip to Fredericksburg, TX.
 Throughout the four main exhibits—Pearl Harbor, Doolittle Raid, Iwo Jima Victory, and Okinawa and the Atomic Bomb—you’ll learn all about the American contribution to the Pacific war during WWII.